dqhendricks/react-bootstrap-toast-queue-provider-ts/README.md

 **Example usage:**

 *1) Wrap any children that need to use the Toast Queue Provider.
-Available props { postion, autohideDelay, maxToasts }.*
+Available props { postion, autohideDelay }.*
 ```
 import ToastQueueProvider from "./contexts/ToastQueueProvider.tsx";
 import ExampleConsumer from "./components/ExampleConsumer.tsx";